 Sled Test Development and Occupant Protection Evaluation Based on the Frontal Crash Response of Heavy Trucks

 Abstract Full-scale vehicle crash testing is an accurate method to reproduce many real-world crash conditions in a controlled laboratory environment.
 However, the costs involved in performing full-scale crash tests can be prohibitive for some purposes.
 Dynamic sled testing is a lower cost and widely used method to obtain multiple, useful data sets for development of frontal crash mitigating technologies, systems and components.
 Wherever possible, dynamic sled tests should use vehicle-specific deceleration pulses determined from full-scale vehicle crash tests.
 This paper establishes a dynamic sled test protocol based on data collected from eight full-scale heavy vehicle frontal crash tests.
 The sled test protocol is intended to be utilized as a basis for building a body of knowledge needed to update heavy vehicle frontal impact test recommended practices.
 These recommended practices provide direction for the development of frontal crash mitigating technologies, systems and components.
-Additionally, the performance of some frontal crash occupant protection technologies found in heavy vehicles is evaluated.

 Abstract Transport Canada, through its ecoTECHNOLOGY for Vehicles program, retained the services of the National Research Council Canada to undertake a test program to examine the operational and human factors considerations concerning the removal of the side mirrors on a Class 8 tractor equipped with a 53 foot dry van semi-trailer.
 Full scale aerodynamic testing was performed in a 2 m by 3 m wind tunnel on a system component basis to quantify the possible fuel savings associated with the removal of the side mirrors.
 The mirrors on a Volvo VN780 tractor were removed and replaced with a prototype camera-based indirect vision system consisting of four cameras mounted in the front fender location; two cameras on either side of the vehicle.
 Four monitors mounted in the vehicle - two mounted on the right A-pillar and two mounted on the left A-pillar - provided indirect vision information to the vehicle operator.
-Four commercial drivers were asked to perform a series of tests simulating typical driving scenarios on a closed course test track.

 This specification covers natural sand in granular form.
 This sand has been used typically to improve the frictional properties of runway, taxiway, and ramp surfaces for aircraft braking purposes, but usage is not limited to such applications.

 Counterfeit electronic components entering into critical infrastructure and applications through the global supply chain threaten the economy and national security.
 In response to the growing threat from counterfeits, the Society of Automotive Engineers G-19 Committee is developing AS6171.
 This aerospace standard is focused on testing facilities with a goal of standardizing the process of counterfeit detection.
 An integral part of the standard is a semi-quantitative risk assessment method.
 This method assigns risk scores to electronic components based on a number of relevant criteria, and places the components into one of five risk tier levels corresponding to an appropriate level of laboratory testing to ensure the authenticity of the component.
 In this way, the methodology aims at standardizing the risk assessment process and bases the identified risk as guidance for commensurate testing protocols.
-This paper outlines the risk assessment method contained within AS6171 and briefly explores other complementary efforts and research gaps within the G-19 and electronics community.

 This Digital Annex (DA) contains the current, full-PDF version of ARP5149B, Training Program Guidelines for Deicing/Anti-Icing of Aircraft on Ground, as well as .jpeg format files of Appendix D, Application Guidelines Configuration, Critical Component, and Spray Area Diagrams for Aircraft.
 The .jpeg diagram files may be used by purchasers in accordance with the terms of the included license agreement.